 - Add the dry ingredients to the bowl and bring the dough together using your hands.
 Mix until the dough starts separating from the bowl walls.

-- Cover the bagel dough with a kitchen towel and leave it to rise for 3-3 1/2 hours at room temperature.
+- Cover the bagel dough with a kitchen towel and leave it to rise for 2 ½ - 3 hours at room temperature.
+If you are using yeast and sourdough discard, leave to rise for 1 hour only.

 - Turn the bagel dough over onto the working surface and shape it into a ball.
 Then, separate the dough into 8 pieces using a bench scraper or a knife.
 Finally, shape each piece into a small ball.